techidaily/site-facebook/source/_posts/analyzing-oculus-quests-user-anonymity-meta-or-fb.md

  More than that,[Quest has its own browser.](https://www.makeuseof.com/how-to-get-started-with-quest-browser/) So, if you were worried about Facebook accessing your web activity, a Meta account is at least as bad.
 That’s to say nothing of the cameras and sensors that a VR headset needs to work properly, which can become a bottomless pit of suspicion for Meta critics.

- This argument is even more impactful if you choose to[link your Meta account to your Facebook account](https://www.oculus.com/blog/meta-accounts/) through Meta’s accounts center.
+ This argument is even more impactful if you choose to [link your Meta account to your Facebook account](https://www.oculus.com/blog/meta-accounts/) through Meta’s accounts center.
 You don’t have to do this but, if you do, you’re pretty much connecting the dots between these accounts for Meta.

  It could be argued that these are moot points as far as the Meta account is concerned.
 After all, these things are required for a VR headset and ecosystem.
 So, they aren’t new concerns since Meta accounts appeared, as they’ve been true since Facebook bought Oculus.
 They’ve even been true since Meta replaced the Oculus login with a Facebook login.